mylesndavid/Best-Arch-Install/README.md

 Lastly, create the third and final partition the "sda3" (or swap) partition and give it `1G` of storage and make it type `Linux Swap`

-Next, create a second partition that uses the remainder of the space on the disk.

 **Configure the swap file system**

 Create the swap system